 Prerequisite: ENG 102.
-A general survey of music and the visual arts with a focus on the elements of art and music in general and in relation to specific forms and works of art and music.
-The purpose of the course is appreciation and understanding of all of the arts and of the artists and composers who created them, with emphasis on the development of intelligent listening, observation, and understanding.
+A general survey of music and the visual arts with a focus on the elements in general and in relation to specific forms and works of art and music.
+The purpose of the course is appreciation and understanding of the arts and of the artists and composers who created them, with emphasis on the development of intelligent listening, observation, and understanding.
 3 credits.